 What is Brainspotting?

 Brainspotting is a therapeutic approach that taps into the brain's natural ability to heal itself.
-It works by identifying specific eye positions, called brainspots, that correspond to areas of emotional pain or distress held in the body and nervous system.
-These brainspots are thought to correlate with areas of emotional pain or distress.
-By identifying and maintaining focus on a brainspot, individuals can access deeper levels of their brain, facilitating emotional release and healing.
+It works by identifying a desired issue or problem and connecting to specific eye positions, called a brainspot which is a term coined by Dr. David Grand, that correspond to areas of emotional pain or distress held in the body and nervous system.
+By identifying and maintaining focus on a brainspot, individuals can access deeper levels of physical and neural connections, facilitating emotional release and healing.

 What makes brainspotting therapy different is that you do not have to retell your story in detail or find the right words for what you've been through.
-The approach works with how your brain and body actually hold difficult experiences, not just how you think about them.
-This method is often used for those who have not found relief through traditional therapy methods, offering a unique pathway to recovery.
+As the client, you may communicate as much or as little as you like; this will not stop the Brainspotting process.
+This method is often used for those who have not found relief through traditional therapy methods.
 It's a gentle yet profound approach that allows for the exploration and resolution of deeply rooted emotional issues.

 Brainspotting vs EMDR: What's the Difference?

-Both brainspotting and EMDR are evidence-based therapies that work with eye movement to access and process what the nervous system is holding.
+Both brainspotting and EMDR are in depth therapies that work with eye movement to access and process what the nervous system is holding.
 They are often recommended for similar goals, including healing from difficult past experiences, reducing emotional overwhelm, and building lasting resilience.
+However, brain spotting begins by focusing on the most distressing thing in the here-and-now vs how EMDR starts with indentifying distressing past experiences.

-The key difference is in how they work.
+The main difference is in how they work.
 EMDR follows a more structured protocol and can involve specialized equipment.
 Brainspotting is more relational and fluid.
-It uses a fixed eye position identified collaboratively between you and your therapist, with no equipment required.
-Many people find brainspotting feels more accessible, especially when they are earlier in the healing process or not yet ready for a more intensive protocol.
+Brainspotting uses a fixed eye positions identified collaboratively between you and your therapist.
+Some folks find brainspotting feels more accessible, especially when they are earlier in the healing process or not yet ready for a more intensive protocol.

-At Recreating Dawn, our therapists are trained in both approaches and can help you understand which one is the best fit for where you are right now.
+At Recreating Dawn, our therapists are aware of both approaches and can help you choose which one is the best fit for where you are right now.

 Discover the Benefits of Brainspotting